hipe/tmx/doc_test/doc/issues/024-node-theory.md

     because of this big assuption (C), then this will be expressed as a context node, which each constituent item (O or E) in the order it was received. (#coverpoint2-3)

+    (:axiom-1 is the assertion that above described conditions are necessary preconditions for a context node, and may be assumed under any such paraphernalia object.)

   • otherwise (and it is the case that every code run is an E (and ergo none are of category O)) (we'll call this one "EE"):